-Americans' heart health varies significantly from state to stateJanuary 4th, 2013 in Cardiology /
+Americans' heart health varies significantly from state to stateJanuary 4, 2013 in Medicine & Health / Cardiology

 Americans' cardiovascular health varies greatly from state to state, according to new research in the Journal of the American Heart Association (JAHA).

 The study is the first to assess cardiovascular health at the state level.

 "Since the Centers for Disease Control and Prevention (CDC) is funding state heart disease and stroke prevention programs, we thought it would be helpful to have cardiovascular health information on the state level, to help better focus our efforts," said Jing Fang, M.D., M.S., an epidemiologist with the CDC's Division for Heart Disease and Stroke Prevention in Atlanta, Ga.

 Using 2009 data from the Behavioral Risk Factor Surveillance System – a telephone survey of more than 350,000 people in the 50 states and Washington, D.C. –researchers collected information on the American Heart Association's seven major heart-health factors: blood pressure, total cholesterol, smoking, body mass index, diabetes, physical activity, and fruit and vegetable consumption.
 These factors are used as a proxy measure in this study for a healthy diet.

 - The percentage of the population reporting ideal cardiovascular health—defined as having optimal levels of all seven factors—was lowest in Oklahoma, West Virginia, and Mississippi and highest in Washington, D.C., Vermont and Virginia.

 - About 3 percent of the total U.S. population reported having ideal heart health.